Fjscah/myspine/readme.md

 The project provides a set of codes for Microscope-Fluorescent Spine images' annotation ,deep training (torch) and identification.
 # Directory structure
 The code still needs to be cleaned up and optimized.

-The current spine analysis pipeline include two steps:
+The current spine analysis pipeline include three steps:
    1. obtain your labeled dataset by label plugin
-   2. training deeplearn network for identifying spine
+   2. training deeplearn network
+   3. predict image data by predict plugin

 These two steps correspond to the script folder: `spine-segment-pipeline` and `train`